- Our Services

 - A Better Chance for Our Children

-View a list of all private agencies, including infant and international adoption agencies.
+View a list of all private agencies (PDF – 282 KB), including infant and international adoption agencies.

 Delaware is a very small state, so some agencies don’t have regular orientation and training dates.
 They keep a list of interested families and provide meetings when they have a large enough group.
 For more specific information about finding the next training, please contact Amy Cressman, 215-735-9988, Ext.
 319.

-One AFIS parent support group meets the third Thursday of alternate months (January, March, May, July, September and November) at Simpson Methodist Church, 907 Centerville Road, Wilmington, DE, 19805.
+- A support group for diverse adoptive families meets the third Thursday of alternate months (January, March, May, July, September and November) at Simpson United Methodist Church, 907 Centerville Road, Wilmington, DE, 19805.

-Also, a support group for parents of older and challenging children living in the northern part of the state meets at 1307 Philadelphia Pike, Wilmington on the first Friday of each month.
+- A support group for parents of older and challenging children living in the northern part of the state meets at 1307 Philadelphia Pike, Wilmington on the first Friday of each month.